Skip to content

 Sign the cutover

-Promote wave-by-wave behind a measured validation gate.
-Every wave is a re-run of the same scenario, with delta tracked against the original Citrix baseline.
+Promote pilot, scale, and production cohorts behind measured validation.
+Every cohort is a re-run of the same scenario, with delta tracked against the original Citrix baseline.
 Cutover is a data decision.

-50, then 250, then 1,500 users moved with phase-by-phase validation.
-Each wave re-runs the same scenario at growing scale.
+Pilot, scale, and production cohorts moved with phase-by-phase validation.
+Each cohort re-runs the same scenario at growing scale.
 Spike-tests verify AVD breakpoint before production users feel it.
 Roll back on data, not opinion.

 • 5-phase load shape: Idle, RampUp, Sustain, SPIKE, RampDown.

-• Concurrency curve overlaid against SLA threshold.
+• Concurrency curve overlaid against measured threshold.
 See the breakpoint as it happens.

-• AVD breakpoint banner fires when host-pool density or FSLogix profile-load exceeds SLA.
+• AVD breakpoint banner fires when host-pool density or generic p95 exceeds the threshold.

 • Same engine drives post-cutover continuous monitoring.
 No re-authoring needed.